-This card game was specifically designed with drinking in mind.
-There are 125 cards, divided between five different categories: Activity, Skill, Curse, Secret, and Decree (each category has a different color as well to distinguish them).
-The Activities card lists an action or activity you have to perform, like having a staring contest with another player and the first one to blink drinks.
+Is the night half over and you’re pretty gone but still swear that you’re totally sober?
+This game could prove you very wrong with its varied gameplay.
+There are 125 cards, divided between five different categories: Activity, Skill, Curse, Secret, and Decree.
+The Activities card lists an action you have to perform, like having a staring contest with another player and the first one to blink drinks.
 Skills give you a power or ability that you can use over the other players, like saying that whoever is using their phone has to drink.
 Curse is a challenge that will make the game more difficult, like having to go two rounds with one eye closed, and if you mess up, you drink.
-Secret is cards with secret instructions that you can give to different players; the secret message could be something like “Bail me out!” if there is an instruction you don’t want to do.
+Secret cards come with secret instructions that you can give to different players; the secret message could be something like “Bail me out!” if there is an instruction you don’t want to do.
 Decree cards give the player who drew the card the ability to make a decree that applies to everyone, like having to drink with pinkies out, and whoever forgets or doesn’t do it has to drink.
-Each player takes a turn, and at the end of the game, whoever has had the least amount of
+Each player takes a turn, and at the end of the game, whoever has had the smallest number of

 This drinking card game is definitely for adults and those with a lewd sense of humor; it’s quite NSFW, so makes for a ton of fun at adults-only parties.
 There are 180 cards, each with prompts and questions that either just the specific player or everyone has to follow.
 Each player takes a turn drawing a card from the top of the pack, reading out the query on the back of it, and then either they or everyone has to drink if the question applies to them.
 For example, if you ever “studied abroad in Europe and it totally changed your life” or “if you think pineapple is an acceptable topping for pizza,” you drink.
 There are tons of fun questions, and as the game (and drinking) progresses, there are bound to be plenty of funny, revelatory moments.

-Another card game designed with drinking in mind, Under The Influence’s card prompts are guaranteed to ensure some wild times.
+Under The Influence’s no-holds-barred card prompts are guaranteed to ensure some wild times.
 The 200 cards are divided into four categories: Who’s Who, Under The Influence, Shots No Chaser, and Brain Benders.
 Each category has different questions, challenges, prompts, or instructions that the player(s) have to follow; they can be as tame as a truth or dare question or something more risque like daring a player to take off an article of clothing (if they don’t, they have to drink).
 Depending on the vibe of the party, you can remove the more extreme challenges, but if you’re really looking for a crazy time that you’ll remember (hazily), leave them in.